mjsonofharry/RBDOOM-3-BFG-Gameplay-Overhaul/README.md

 #### Rocket launcher

 The rocket launcher's projectiles travel faster now as well.
 They also have more recoil.
 All of this makes the weapon feel punchier.
+Despite this, rocket damage has been decreased a little.

 #### BFG